Menu

 • Visit the Sucre Cathedral: Admire the stunning 16th-century Sucre Cathedral located at the main square.

-• Trek to the Waterfalls of Sucre: Explore the surrounding countryside for hidden waterfalls, tranquil rivers, and breathtaking landscapes.
+• Trek to the Waterfalls of Sucre: Explore the surrounding countryside for hidden waterfalls, tranquil rivers, and memorable landscapes.

 • Visit the San Felipe Neri Monastery: Discover the 18th-century San Felipe Neri Monastery, known for its stunning baroque-style architecture, peaceful courtyard, and panoramic views of Sucre from the bell tower.